False ceiling installation

 We take ownership of our actions by taking responsibility.

-Kepha Design and Contracts in Singapore has a team of highly-skilled interior designers who will plan your home ceiling or office ceiling project to achieve maximum functionality and style.
+Kepha Design and Contracts in Singapore has a team of highly-skilled complete renovation services craftspeople and interior designers who will plan your home ceiling or office ceiling project to achieve maximum functionality and style.

 Our ceiling construction specialists will carry out the installation with minimal disruption to your home life or business activities and will ensure the requirements of safety codes and regulations are met or surpassed.